bmesuere/PhD-thesis/chapter5.md

 ## The Unipept command line tools {data-running-title='The Unipept command line tools'}

-* a short introduction about the structure
-  1. description of the gem
-  2. case studies as published on the website

-### The Unipept gem

 The Unipept API provides a good starting point for integrating Unipept functionality in other application and pipelines.
-It is however not a ready-made solution.
+It is however not a ready-made solution that can be used without additional programming.
 To counter this, we developed a set of user-friendly command line tools that are essentially wrappers around the API.
+In this section, we first give an overview of the Unipept command line tools and their advantages over the API and then demonstrate their usage in two detailed use cases.

+### The Unipept gem
-These tools provide a command line interface to the Unipept web services and a few utility commands for handling proteins using the command line.
+The Unipept command line tools provide a command line interface to the Unipept web services along with a few utility commands for handling proteins using the command line.
 All tools support fasta and plain text input, multiple output formats (csv, xml and json) and parallel web requests for improved performance.
 Just as with the Unipept web application, we followed the coding best practices and the entire code base is covered with unit and integration tests.
-All code is open source under the MIT License and available on Github in a separate `unipept-cli` repository.
+All code is open source under the MIT License and available on Github in a separate `unipept-cli` repository at https://github.com/unipept/unipept-cli.

 ##### Installation
 The Unipept command line tools are written in Ruby, so to use them, Ruby needs to be installed on your system.
 We recommend using Ruby 2.2, but all versions since Ruby 1.9.3, as well as JRuby are supported.
 We made the command line tools available as a Ruby gem.
 A gem is a packaged version of the code that can be used in combination with the RubyGems package manager.
 This means it can easily be installed with a single command:

 <div class="sourceCode"><pre class="sourceCode zsh"><code class="sourceCode zsh"><b>$</b> <span class="kw">gem</span> install unipept